 Airwallex Latitude 37 | $100k AI Funding for Founders Under 25

-Airwallex has officially launched Latitude 37, a premier accelerator program designed to champion the next generation of Australian tech talent.
+Airwallex has officially launched Latitude 37, a program designed to champion the next generation of Australian tech talent.
 The program is specifically targeting 10+ early-stage AI companies led by founders aged 25 or under.

 Program Benefits & Funding